teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 > <hands-on-title> Count the Characters of Poem One </hands-on-title>
 >
-> 1. Run {% tool [Line/Word/Character count](wc_gnu) %} with the following parameters:
+> 1. Run {% icon workflow-run %} {% tool [Line/Word/Character count](wc_gnu) %} with the following parameters:
 >    - {% icon param-file %} *"Text file"*: `5: Replace Text on data 3`
 >
 {: .hands_on}

-If you click on the eye symbol, once the dataset has finished running and appears green, you can see how many lines, words and characters the text consists of.
+If you click on the eye {% icon galaxy-eye %} symbol, once the dataset has finished running and appears green, you can see how many lines, words and characters the text consists of.
-And again, we run the tool on the second poem.
+And again, we run {% icon workflow-run %} the tool on the second poem.

 > <hands-on-title> Count the Characters of Poem Two </hands-on-title>
 >
-> 1. {% tool [Line/Word/Character count](wc_gnu) %} with the following parameters:
+> 1. Run {% icon workflow-run %} {% tool [Line/Word/Character count](wc_gnu) %} with the following parameters:
 >    - {% icon param-file %} *"Text file"*: `6: Replace Text on data 4`
 >
 {: .hands_on}